piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Each theme must contain an instance of the `Jungi\Bundle\ThemeBundle\Core\DetailsInterface`.
 That allows us to find out a little bit more about a theme.

-**NOTICE**
+**NOTE**

 > As you have noticed two methods: **getName**, **getVersion** of the details interface should always return a value, so
 > that means they're required.

 ### Default implementation

-The `Jungi\Bundle\ThemeBundle\Core\Details` class is a default details implementation and it only defines basic methods contained in the interface.
-In comparison with the default theme implementation it don't use a constructor like in the default theme implementation, because it would bring a mess in the constructor signature.
+The `Jungi\Bundle\ThemeBundle\Core\Details` is the default details implementation.
+In comparison with the default theme implementation it don't use the constructor like in the default theme implementation, because it would bring a mess in its constructor signature.

 The constructor of class takes only one argument `$parameters` which is of array type.
 This array should consist of keys from the table below.